oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Existing kubeconfig file found at /home/oracle/.kube/config and new config merged into it
 ```

+  8. Set the config file to be accessible only by you (This stops warnings from helm about it having the wrong permissions)

+  - `chmod 600 $HOME/.kube/config`

 Your Kubernetes config file is now downloaded into the .kube/config file

-  8. Verify you can access the cluster:
+  9. Verify you can access the cluster:

   -  `kubectl get nodes`